How to Start Your Own Online Magazine in 2025

 3.2.1 When to choose a magazine subscription app

-If you already have a printed edition and want to replicate its style and format as much as possible — and if you want to earn money through subscriptions — you might consider a magazine subscription app like Kindle Newsstand or Zinio.
+If you have a printed edition and want to keep its style and format, consider a magazine subscription app.
+Apps like Kindle Newsstand or Zini can help you earn money through subscriptions.

 Example of XML markup